Seneca people: Daily life of the Seneca

+The Iroquois have a matrilineal kinship system; inheritance and property descend through the maternal line.
+Women are in charge of the clans.
+Children are considered born into their mother's clan and take their social status from her family.
+Their mother's eldest brother was traditionally more of a major figure in their lives than their biological father, who does not belong to their clan.
+The presiding elder of a clan is called the "clan mother".
+Despite the prominent position of women in Iroquois society, their influence on the diplomacy of the nation was limited.
+If the "clan mothers" do not agree with any major decisions made by the chiefs, they can eventually depose them.

 Seneca Archery

 Arrows from the area are made from split hickory, although shoots of dogwood and Viburnum were used as well.
 The eastern two feather style of fletching was used, although three radial feathers were also used.

 The Smithsonian Institution has an example of a Seneca bow, which was donated 1908.
 It is made of unbacked hickory, and is 56.25 in tip to tip.
 Although the string is missing for the specimen, when strung it would make a good "D" shape with slightly recurved tips, and was obviously made for bigger game.
 The tips are irregular in shape, which is typical from this region.

 Contact with Europeans

 During the colonial period, the Seneca became involved in the fur trade, first with the Dutch and then with the British.
 This served to increase hostility with competing native groups, especially their traditional enemy, the Huron (Wyandot), an Iroquoian-speaking tribe located near Lac Toronto in New France.

 In 1609, the French allied with the Huron (Wyandot) and set out to destroy the Iroquois.
 The Iroquois-Huron war raged until approximately 1650.
 Led by the Seneca, the Confederacy began a near 35-year period of conquest over surrounding tribes following the defeat of its most powerful enemy, the Huron (Wyandot).
 The Confederacy conducted Mourning Wars to take captives to replace people lost in a severe smallpox epidemic in 1635.
 Through raids, they stabilized their population after adopting young women and children as captives and incorporating them into the tribes.
 By the winter of 1648, the Confederacy, led by the Seneca, fought deep into Canada and surrounded the capital of Huronia.
 Weakened by population losses due to their own smallpox epidemics as well as warfare, the Huron (Wyandot) unconditionally surrendered.
 They pledged allegiance to the Seneca as their protector.
 The Seneca subjugated the Huron (Wyandot) survivors and sent them to assimilate in the Seneca homelands.

 In 1650, the Seneca attacked and defeated the Neutrals to their west.
 In 1653, the Seneca attacked and defeated the Erie to their southwest.
 Survivors of both the Huron and Erie were subjugated to the Seneca and relocated to the Seneca homeland.
 The Seneca took over the vanquished tribe's traditional territories in western New York.